saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 You can see example code for this lesson [here.](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod5/5.03)

+#### Sauce Connect Architecture
+To learn more about what is happening when you use Sauce Connect tunnel, see the documentation about how network traffic flows through a [Sauce Connect Tunnel](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/basic-setup#sauce-connect-communication-when-test-is-running)

 ### Final Code
 <img src="assets/5.03N.png" alt="Final Java Base Test Code" width="650"/>